-The PNAC is established by the Board of Trustees and its membership is composed of fifty percent participation by individuals with IDD or family members of individuals and fifty percent participation by MH patients or family members of patients.
+The PNAC is established by the Board of Trustees and its membership is composed of participation by individuals with IDD and/or family members of individuals with IDD and 51% membership participation by people with lived experience of mental health and/or substance use disorders and their families.
+Specific PNAC protocols regarding the way in which this advisory committee provides input and feedback is described in MHMRCV Policy #7.01.00.00 - "Advisory Committees: Responsibilities and Guidelines."
 Prior to assuming their membership duties, the PNAC members are trained regarding the following topics: